Silver Alert issued for Richmond man

 RICHMOND Ind.
 (WANE) – The Cambridge City Police Department is investigating the disappearance of Joel Alicea, a 41-year-old Hispanic male, 5 feet 7 inches tall, 153 pounds, black hair with brown eyes.

-Joel Alicea is missing from Richmond, Indiana which is 73 miles east of Indianapolis and was last seen on Monday, May 09, 2022 12:19 pm.
+Joel Alicea is missing from Richmond, Indiana which is 73 miles east of Indianapolis and was last seen on Monday, May 9 at 12:19 pm.
 He is believed to be in extreme danger and may require medical assistance.

 If you have any information on Joe Alicea, contact the Cambridge City Police Department at 765-478-1231 or 911.